deepchecks/monitoring/docs/source/getting-started/welcome.rst

 ========================

-`Deepchecks <https://github.com/deepchecks/deepchecks>`__ is a holistic open-source solution for all of your AI & ML validation needs, enabling to thoroughly test your data and models from research to production.
+`Deepchecks <https://github.com/deepchecks/deepchecks>`__ is a holistic open-source solution for all of your AI & ML validation needs, enabling you to thoroughly test your data and models from research to production.

-See more info in the :ref:`Deepchecks Components for Continuous Validation <welcome__deepchecks_components>` section, along with the direct links to the documentation of each component.
+Jump to the :ref:`Deepchecks Components for Continuous Validation` section for more info about each of the components (Testing, CI, Monitoring) and for links to their corresponding documentation.

 .. _welcome__start_with_deepchecks_monitoring: